Deep Vein Thrombosis

 What Is the Deadline To File a Personal Injury Claim Involving Deep Vein Thrombosis in Louisiana?

-Louisiana’s statute of limitations for most personal injury cases is one year from the accident or injury date.
-Some exceptions might exist depending on the facts of the case, but they are very rare.
+Louisiana’s statute of limitations for most personal injury cases is two years from the accident or injury date.
+However, your deadline might only be one year if your accident happened before 7/1/24.
+Some additional exceptions might exist depending on the facts of the case, but they are very rare.

 Courts can dismiss personal injury lawsuits filed after the statute of limitations expires.
 Therefore, prompt legal advice is crucial to protect your right to pursue a claim in court.
 We encourage you to call us today to discuss your case with an attorney.